bradh/joint-military-symbology-xml/documentation/SCHEMA_OVERVIEW_DOC.md

 ## Legacy Support ##

-Backward compatibility with MIL-STD 2525C, and the means to convert SIDCs back and forth between old and new standards, is an important goal for creating this schema and XML database in the first place.
+Backward compatibility with MIL-STD-2525C, and the means to convert SIDCs back and forth between old and new standards, is an important goal for creating this schema and XML database in the first place.

 Sprinkled throughout this set of schema files are definitions for "legacy" codes.
 The JMSML C# API uses this "legacy" information to parse and then convert SIDCs built for the older standards into SIDCs built for the newer standards, and back again (where two-way conversion is feasible).